What Sea Turtles Can Teach Us About Venture Capital Diversification

 While the odds against sea turtles might seem insurmountable, the number of eggs they lay has decreased their risk of extinction and contributed to their proliferation over millions of years.
 This same principle can be applied to your strategy of venture capital diversification.

-Venture capital is both a science and an art.
-It’s a high-risk asset class, but a prudent investment strategy focused on a large number of investments can minimize your risk of bad bets and increase your chance of returns by finding outsized winners.
+Venture capital is a high-risk asset class, but a prudent investment strategy focused on a large number of investments can minimize your risk and increase your chance of returns.

 Check out a recent white paper from Castor Ventures Partner Cainon Coates, titled How Many Eggs in a Venture Capitalist’s Dozen?, for an in-depth examination of how making many bets and spreading them widely is the best way to survive and thrive in venture investing.

 ABOUT THE AUTHOR